zontik24/DEV-winapi-samples/README.md

-Represented classes show some functions from windows.h library
+Examples of funtions from windows.h library